rust-lang/rfcs/text/0000-pi-types.md

       ──────
       P
       Q

+This simply means that `a && b` means `a` and `b`.

     SubstituteEquality:
       P(a)
       a = b
       ─────
       P(b)

+This is an important inference rule, when doing unification.
+This means that you can substitute all `a` for all free `b`s, if `a = b`.

     DoubleNegation:
       ¬¬x
       ───
       x

+The last rule for now is simply stating that double negation is identity, that is, `!!a` means that `a` is true.

 These rules are "eliminatory" (recursing downwards the tree and decreasing the structure), and thus it is possible to check, in this language, that `a ⇒ b`